MirkoBicchierai/Deep_Learning_Application_Labs/LAB_1/README.md

 I used a Linear SVM as a baseline on the extracted features of CIFAR100 from the model pretrained on CIFAR10, obtaining approximately 20% of accuracy on the validation set and test set.

-I fine-tuned the model by initially training only the new fully connected layer with output for 100 classes for CIFAR100, then unfreezing the first 3 layers, and after that the first 5 layers.
-In general, the Adam optimizer works better than SGD when more layers of the network are unfrozen.
+I fine-tuned the model by first training only the newly added fully connected layer for 100 classes on CIFAR-100.
+Then, I progressively unfroze the first 3 layers, followed by the first 5 layers.
+Overall, the Adam optimizer performed better than SGD as more layers were unfrozen.
+I also experimented with a cosine annealing scheduler for both optimizers (SGD and Adam).
+Interestingly, training without a scheduler yielded better results in my case.
+However, I was motivated to test the scheduler with Adam after reading the paper "Decoupled Weight Decay Regularization" (arXiv:1711.05101), which highlights the potential benefits of using a scheduler with Adam.

 ![Top1.png](img/Top1.png)
 ![top5.png](img/top5.png)